 We are not able to discern either the absolute rate of grounding-line retreat or the distance to the grounding-line at any given time during deglaciation.
 However, by correlating our chronologies to other datasets within the Ross Sea sector, we can make a first-order estimate of the sensitivity of Hatherton Glacier to grounding-line position.
 Marine sedimentary records show that the grounding-line retreated past Ross Island >8.6 kyr BP, ~400 km from the current grounding-line of Darwin Glacier (McKay et al., 2016).
 Hatherton Glacier began to retreat from its last high-stand 8 – 9 kyr BP, suggesting that at this distance the influence of the downstream boundary condition overcame the influence of increased Holocene accumulation.
 Because marine ice sheet style grounding-line retreat is likely much faster than corresponding changes in ice thickness far upglacier, it is difficult to say whether Hatherton Glacier began to respond because the grounding-line came within some critical threshold distance, or if the kinematic wave of thinning took until this time to reach the glacier.
-Alley and Whillans (1984) investigated the effect of sea level rise on the East Antarctic Ice Sheet, and found that it took ~3 kyr for ice at the divide to thin by just a few cm per year, equivalent to the rates of thinning we find at Darwin and Hatherton Glaciers.
-This modeling experiment used a step change in sea level, which is not realistic; however, it is perhaps analogous to the threshold behavior of marine ice sheet style grounding-line retreat.
+Alley and Whillans (1984) investigated the effect of sea-level rise on the East Antarctic Ice Sheet, and found that it took ~3 kyr for ice at the divide to thin by just a few cm per year, equivalent to the rates of thinning we find at Darwin and Hatherton Glaciers.
+This modeling experiment used a step change in sea level, which is not realistic; however, it is perhaps analogous to the threshold behavior of grounding-line retreat exhibited by marine-terminating outlets.

-It remains to be shown that the 135 m of thinning we document at the mouth of Darwin Glacier are due to the approach of the grounding-line, and not a minor adjustment after the grounding-line arrived.
+It remains to be shown that the 135 m of thinning we document at the mouth of Darwin Glacier is due to the approach of the grounding-line, and not a minor adjustment after the grounding-line arrived.
 The chronologies along Hatherton Glacier all record smooth and steady thinning through the Holocene (Figure X), which supports but does not prove smooth and steady retreat of the grounding-line.
 The effect of a cold, stiff bed would be to delay the propagation upglacier of changes at the grounding-line, which could thus smooth out the signal of rapid thinning at the mouth of Darwin Glacier.
 To allay this suspicion, we examined the response of Hatherton Glacier to rapid thinning at the mouth of Darwin Glacier, using our 1.5-D flowband model.

 Large-scale pattern of grounding-line retreat in the Ross Sea